 According to NYC-based dermatologist Dr. Marnie Nussbaum, scalp acne can be caused by a cacophony of things.
 Typically, there isn’t just one lone reason why you are breaking out in this part of your largest organ.
 “Various things can cause scalp acne.
 It can be a buildup of dead skin cells which clogs the hair follicle or pore, excess sebum (oil) clogging the pores or even a buildup of hair products on the scalp can be the culprits behind the breakouts,” she says.

 “While both breakouts can be caused by excess dead skin cells and sebum clogging the pores, different bacteria or yeast may or may not be involved,” Dr. Nussbaum begins.
-“For example, facial acne may be caused by the bacteria p.acnes, while scalp acne (or folliculitis) may be caused by yeast (Malassezia family), staph or demodex mites,” she concludes.
+“For example, facial acne may be caused by the bacteria p.acnes.
+Scalp acne (or folliculitis) may be caused by yeast (Malassezia family), staph, or demodex mites,” she concludes.

 How Does Treatment Differ Between the Two Types of Acne?

 According to Dr. Nussbaum, treatment is completely different between scalp and face breakouts.
 For scalp acne, your Rx will be more focused on avoiding zit triggers such as wearing tight hats, washing hair thoroughly after working out, and exfoliation of the dead skin cells and debris.
 Facial acne’s root cause may be a result of numerous factors such as hormones, stress, p.acnes as well as excess sebum.
 Therefore, an oral antibiotic may be needed along with topical potions.